ducakar/openzone/README.md

 ## Building ##

 Building is currently only supported under Linux.
 You can build Linux/Unix, Windows (MinGW) and Native Client ports.
-Android port in still under development.
 See `cmake/*.Toolchain.cmake` files for all supported platforms/toolchains.
 GCC >= 5 and LLVM/Clang >= 3.4 are the only supported compilers.

 ### Dependencies ###